Our family loves summer. And we’re always on the lookout for fresh ideas for summer fun.

 We’ve already finished a couple of the suggested projects, including constructing our own “Laser Beam Maze,” which we did yesterday in our entry hall.
 This was lots of fun!
 The stairs served as spectator stands as the kids they waited for their turns (we went littlest to biggest).

 Of course, with as many boys as we have, everything turns into a competition.
 (Note my son in the back who’s not smiling for the camera?
 He was busy contemplating the quickest route through the maze, only the first third of which is visible in this photo):

 Long story short, we decided to time how long it took each child to navigate the maze, adding a 1-second penalty for every string they touched on their way through.
-We started off with times as long as 35:58, but with repeated tries (and by jumping off the banister to bypass the first six or seven strings), the winner cut his time down to 8:57.
+We started off with times as long as 35:58.
+But with repeated tries (and by jumping off the banister to bypass the first six or seven strings), the winner cut his time down to 8:57.
 Pretty impressive, don’t you think?

-We were making it as a surprise for Father’s Day, but Dad found out early, so we went ahead and posted it on our Family Facebook page.
 Lego fans will recognize this song as a slightly off-key spoof of the theme music from The Lego Movie.
+It’s silly, for sure.
+But the sentiments are heartfelt.

 What fun things do you have planned this summer?
 We’d love for you to share, as we’re always looking for fresh ideas!
 And if you’d like more inspiration for making great family memories, all year round, check out our family fun bundle — on sale now!